NasipCOM/HeroesAndroid/README.md

 # HeroesAndroid
 ![Heroes](heroes.png)

+### Android Application
-### In this application you will be able to see the information about the heroes.
+In this Application you will be able to see the information about heroes.